Busch disqualified after Xfinity win, Cindric 3rd win in row - WHIZ News

 There were no spectators allowed for the Xfinity race, or the Truck Series race on Saturday night when Busch was racing again.
 Thousands of fans will be in the stands for the Cup race Sunday.

-Gragson was behind Riley Herbst in a similar incident on five laps into race, when Herbst slammed hard into the outside wall coming out of Turn 4 and ended his day to finish last in the 37-car field.
+Gragson was behind Riley Herbst in a similar incident on five laps into race, when Herbst slammed hard into the outside wall coming out of Turn 4 and ended his day to finish last in the 37-car field, though he got moved up a spot after Busch’s disqualification.
 Gragson said on the radio that there was no contact.

 “We were just learning the track here at Texas, first time at this speedway and got absolutely drove through by the 9 (Gragson) car,” Herbst said.
 “Just a little bit of lack of respect.”